Semester One – Week 9 & 10:

 1. Font:

-Over the weekend on my way to Edinburgh for my friend Neil’s stag do I had a conversation with another friend of mine, Keir, who’s grandfather had worked one of the bridges we past, who then became the bridgemaster for that same bridge and who then stopped a man from jumping of the bridge, saving his life.
+Over the weekend, on my way to Edinburgh for my friend Neil’s stag do, I had a conversation with another friend of mine, Keir, whose grandfather had worked on one of the bridges we passed, who then became the bridgemaster for that same bridge and who then stopped a man from jumping off the bridge, saving his life.

-I’ve asked Keir to allow me to include this story and one of his grandfathers belongings because this is exactly the sort of thing I’m looking for, just a normal man who had worked his life and during that life stepped up to save another mans, without want or need for accolades.
+I’ve asked Keir to allow me to include this story and one of his grandfather’s belongings because this is exactly the sort of thing I’m looking for: a normal man who worked his life and, during that life, stepped up to save another man’s, without wanting or needing accolades.

-Through the starting stages of these two stories I have so far, the photography of Robert G Taylor and now the story of Keir’s family the growing through line is one of Glasgows industrial past.
-This is a topic that has been covered more than enough but I want to focus on the people that made it happen.
+Through the early stages of these two stories I have so far, the photography of Robert G Taylor and now the story of Keir’s family, the throughline is one of Glasgow’s industrial past.
+This topic has been covered more than enough, but I want to focus on the people who made it happen.

 Archived Industrial Images: